zerolawtech/SFT-Protocol/docs/modules.rst

 Modules are attached or detached via methods ``attachModule`` and ``detachModule`` in the inheriting contracts.
 See the :ref:`issuing-entity` and :ref:`custodian` documentation implementations.

+All contracts implementing modular functionality will also include the following method:

+.. method:: Modular.isActiveModule(address _module)

+    Returns true if a module is currently active on the contract.

+    Modules that are attached to an IssuingEntity are also considered active on any tokens belonging to that issuer.

 Hooking into Methods
 ====================